dmann001/CryptoX/README.md

 # CryptoX - Real-Time Cryptocurrency Tracker

 ## Overview
-CryptoX is a live cryptocurrency tracking website that provides real-time data for the top 10 cryptocurrencies.
+CryptoX is a live cryptocurrency tracking website that provides real-time data for the top 250 cryptocurrencies.
 Built with Vite and React, it offers a clean interface to monitor cryptocurrency prices and market trends using the CoinGecko API.
-I'm currently making changes to the mobile-ui and further search functionalities.
+Search from top 250 coins and read about them in detail by exploring them.

 🚀 **Live Demo**: [CryptoX](https://cryptoxcoin.vercel.app/): https://cryptoxcoin.vercel.app/

 ## Features
-* Real-time tracking of top 10 cryptocurrencies
+* Real-time tracking of top 250 cryptocurrencies
 * Live price updates and market statistics
 * Clean and intuitive user interface
 * Responsive design (ongoing mobile optimization)